DanielMoscoso/100day_challenge/Readme.txt

 		-Much cleaner code: Everything is now in functions and the computer asks how many dots the user wants on the canvas.
 		-DocString.
+		-Two of the extremely light colors were removed.
 ===============================================================================